Chapter 3 - Future Generations Will Laugh About the LGBT+ Rights Movement

 some, after initially giving their thoughts, called them back later and begged

 them not to include their names in the story.
 They said it was reminiscent of

-the reluctance of people under Nazi oppression to say anything negative about
+the reluctance of people under totalitarian state oppression to say anything negative about

 And the comparison is not without some parallels.
 For simply holding the religious beliefs that they had always held, these Christians feared they would lose their jobs and be ostracized by their neighbors.
 They feared hatred and rejection by friends and family.
 They feared being doxxed.
 They feared violence.

 Were they being silly?
 Were they being paranoid?
 No. There are many examples of all these things happening to people simply for affirming the historic Christian sexual ethic.
 For example, Mozilla CEO, Brendan Eich, was fired for opposing gay marriage.(3) Bakers who oppose gay marriage are being subjected to protracted lawsuits.(3) And death threats were made (4) to people who supported Prop 8 (a bill opposing gay marriage in California).
 Churches that opposed gay marriage have been vandalized.(5) I can tell you from personal experience on social media that many people view people who hold the traditional Christian sexual ethic to be deserving of any harm or damage that comes their way.
 Christians who hold the historic Christian sexual ethic are haters and should get what is coming to them.

 Christians therefore were right to fear retribution for publicly stating their views.
 Every Christian knows that we have an option to stay quiet or face consequences.

 When a religion cannot freely teach the ethics of its holy book, that is called oppression.

 I know that many will say, "serves you right.
 You have been the oppressors in the past and now you need to get in line or suffer the consequences."
 And if that is what you say, you are part of the problem.
 Every oppressor justifies their abuse by saying that the people they are abusing deserve it.
 It's still oppression.